-JPMorgan Russian Securities plc is an investment trust and has a premium listing on the London Stock Exchange.
+JPMorgan Russian Securities plc was launched in 2002 and is an investment trust with a premium listing on the London Stock Exchange.
 Its objective is to maximise total returns to shareholders, primarily from investing in quoted Russian securities.
 In seeking to achieve this objective the Company employs JPMorgan Funds Limited ('JPMF' or the 'Manager') which in turn delegates portfolio management to JPMorgan Asset Management (UK) Limited ('JPMAM') to actively manage the Company's assets.
 The Board has determined investment policies and related guidelines and limits, as described below.
 It aims to outperform the RTS Index in sterling terms, in the long term with net dividends reinvested, expressed in sterling terms.
+The Company is subject to UK and European legislation and regulations including UK company law, UK Financial Reporting Standards, the UK Listing, Prospectus, Disclosure Guidance and Transparency Rules, the Market Abuse Regulations, taxation law and the Company's own Articles of Association.
+Since the end of the Brexit transition at 11.00 p.m.
+31st December, 2020, new autonomous UK regulations became effective and the UK no longer applies EU regulations.
+However, those EU regulations that were relevant to the Company such as sanctions against Russia, have been incorporated by UK regulations and therefore, remain unchanged.